gongahkia/lit-hackathon-2025/doc/Comprehensive PRD.md

     workflow for publishers (store immutable raw for audit).
 - **Social APIs** : obey terms of use; store only permitted fields.
 - **PII** : run PII detection and redact before public display (log redactions).
-- **Legal disclaimers** : for LAB calculators and legal-adjacent features show “Not legal advice” and record calculations for audit.
 - **Audit logs** : immutable logs for ingestion, parsing, contradictions and manual review actions.